 First, it must accord with the investor’s risk tolerance and risk profile.
-To truly test this you must consider the impacts on goals should the funds be frozen, or lost.
+To truly test this, you must consider the impacts on goals should the funds be frozen or lost.

 Second, you must know the product so the client can know what they are signing-on for.
 This can be harder than it first looks.
-UK investors thought that the Woodford income fund was ‘safe’ — the exact opposite of what they were actually invested in.
+UK investors thought that the Woodford income fund was ‘safe’ — the exact opposite of what they were invested in.

 Third, you must have good reasons why this client and this investment belong together.
 Maybe they do need to chase that yield, but maybe they could achieve their goals a different way — perhaps by delaying retirement by a year and earning extra salary.

-Fourth, you must explain to the client the best and worst case scenarios so that they can make an informed decision to proceed.
+Fourth, you must explain to the client the best-and-worst case scenarios so that they can make an informed decision to proceed.
 Again, this can be harder than it sounds because different clients will have different levels of knowledge and understanding.